-The developer of the property which constitutes the District is HC Development & Management Services, Inc. (HC Development), a Colorado corporation.
-The shareholders of HC Development own and control entities that, in turn, own Oakwood Homes LLC (Oakwood), a Colorado limited liability company.
-One of the members of the Board of Directors is an employee of Oakwood and/or HC Development.
-One board member serves as legal counsel for HC Development and Oakwood.
+The developer of the property which constitutes the District is Oakwood Homes LLC, a Colorado limited liability company (Oakwood Homes).
+One of the members of the Board of Directors is a consultant for Town.
+One of the members of the Board of Directors serves as legal counsel for Oakwood Homes.
 As such, these board members may have conflicts of interest in dealing with the District.